saikumarmk/website/urara/guide-to-tech-1/+page.md

 - Try to finish your project, or get it to a state that you can talk about.

 #### Addendum B - Course Placements

 At Monash, there is an industry-based learning (IBL) program that lets you do an internship for around 6 months.
 You get paid around $19,000 in the form of a scholarship, instead of completing a computer science project.
 These are primarily companies in Melbourne, and the work can vary from making slides to proper development.
 Where you end up depends on your performance in the interviews and luck.

 Assuming normal progression, the IBL placement is done at the start of your third year (*), replacing the computer science project.
 The internship starts in late January, meaning it may conflict with any summer internships if you're in a 3-year degree.

 As for whether this is worth it, that once again depends on what you make of the opportunity.
 While it is below minimum wage, you are gaining invaluable experience that can be hard to come across.
-On the flip side, if you were confident in your abilities to secure your own internship, then go ahead, however, you'll have to complete a project-based unit instead, which will most certianly involve teamwork.
+On the flip side, if you were confident in your abilities to secure your own internship, then go ahead, however, you'll have to complete a project-based unit instead, which will most certainly involve teamwork.

-- Alternatively, you can doing both somehow, by using up the leave from either of the internships.
+- Alternatively, you can do both somehow, by using up the leave from either of the internships.
+- Some opinion I've heard about doing IBL is that technically, you still have to pay 3,000 for enrolling in the unit, so you're earning less than 19k, and an internship would be better.

 ### Fourth year / Final year

-TBD.
+If you've reached your final year of university and are having an existential crisis because you didn't do an arbitrary amount of grinding/prep work, your best bet would then be graduate programs, if you intend to not delay the progression of your course.
+Graduate programs on average, take in fewer students than intern programs, so they are inherently more competitive.
+Graduate programs usually have more rounds than their intern counterparts as well.
+As of 2023, the tech industry has shrunk openings, partially because of economic conditions, and lending money becoming expensive.
+The consequences of this include layoffs, reduced headcount for some teams, and more competition for roles.
+Australia is not as impacted as the USA, but it's important to consider job prospects and the ways you can make yourself a more competitive applicant.

+At this stage, your options are mostly the same as in previous years, take any opportunity you can to apply or partake in opportunities, because each experience gives you more feedback or something you can learn for the future.
+Graduate roles are open even 12-18 months after you graduate, so there's always the following year/or the next 6 months because some places have mid-year intakes.

 ### Conclusion - Part 1

-There is so much to note when it comes to landing a role in the tech industry as a university student.
+There is so much to note regarding landing a role in the tech industry as a university student.
 I intend to split this into four parts as follows:

 - Part 1 - The timeline
 - Part 2 - Becoming a better candidate
 - Part 3 - Tackling the interview process

-To summarise this article, actively work to learn more about the industry, and programming, talk to lots of people, and participate in events throughout the university.
-If you're interested in learning more, you can always reach out to me :)
+To summarise this article, actively work to learn more about the industry, and programming, talk to many people, and participate in events throughout the university.
+But most importantly, push your own limits, challenge your beliefs by trying, and if that isn't enough, remember [Gojo's words,](https://youtu.be/zgMYPTa_1G8?t=195) and [imagine a future version of yourself who's freely surpassed your limits.](https://youtu.be/Hk_xBxYmIqY?t=68) If you're interested in learning more, you can always reach out to me :)